-Middlesex County currently owns a total of 2,500 acres of woodlands of which over 2,000 acres are located in the southwest portion of the County in an area referred to as "Skunks Misery".
+Middlesex County currently owns a total of 2,500 acres of woodlands; of which, over 2,000 acres are located in the southwest portion of the County in an area referred to as "Skunks Misery".
 The County terminated a Managed Forest Agreement with the Ministry of Natural Resources in 2000 and took over the responsibility of managing its own woodlands.

-County Owned Woodlot Maps
+County Owned Woodlots

-We believe that private landowners have a key role to play to ensure that sustainably managed forests remain a part of Ontario’s future.
+The County of Middlesex believes that private landowners have a key role to play to ensure that sustainably managed forests remain a part of Ontario’s future.

-Please submit a Notice of Intent 14 days prior to proposed start date if you intend to do any tree cutting or destroying in your woodlot.
+Note: Please submit a Notice of Intent 14 days prior to proposed start date if you intend to do any tree cutting or destroying in your woodlot.

-- Circumference Limit Harvest - Notice of Intent
+Circumference Limit Harvest Notice of Intent (NOI)

-- Good Forestry Practices - Notice of Intent
+Good Forestry Practices Notice of Intent (NOI)